JDACS4C-IMPROVE/GraphDRP/README.md

 # GraphDRP

-This repository demonstrates how to use the [IMPROVE library v0.1.0-alpha](https://jdacs4c-improve.github.io/docs/v0.1.0-alpha/) for building a drug response prediction (DRP) model using GraphDRP, and provides examples with the benchmark [cross-study analysis (CSA) dataset](https://web.cels.anl.gov/projects/IMPROVE_FTP/candle/public/improve/benchmarks/single_drug_drp/benchmark-data-pilot1/csa_data/).
+This repository demonstrates how to use the [IMPROVE library v0.1.0](https://jdacs4c-improve.github.io/docs/v0.1.0-alpha/) for building a drug response prediction (DRP) model using GraphDRP, and provides examples with the benchmark [cross-study analysis (CSA) dataset](https://web.cels.anl.gov/projects/IMPROVE_FTP/candle/public/improve/benchmarks/single_drug_drp/benchmark-data-pilot1/csa_data/).

 This version, tagged as `v0.1.0-2024-09-27`, introduces a new API which is designed to encourage broader adoption of IMPROVE and its curated models by the research community.

 ## Dependencies
-Installation instuctions are detialed below in [Step-by-step instructions](#step-by-step-instructions).
+Installation instructions are detialed below in [Step-by-step instructions](#step-by-step-instructions).

 Conda `yml` file [conda_wo_candle.yml](./conda_wo_candle.yml)